mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 var mergedRows = connection.Merge<Person>(people, qualifiers: qualifiers);
 ```

-And even you are using both.
+And even if you are using both.

 ```csharp
 var qualifiers = Field.Parse<Person>(e => new